MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 In Materialize, indexing a
 [materialized view](/concepts/views/#materialized-views) maintains results in memory within the [cluster](/concepts/clusters/).
-Because materialized view maintains the up-to-date results in durable storage, indexes on materialized views serve up-to-date results without themselves performing the incremental computation.
+Because materialized views maintain the up-to-date results in durable storage, indexes on materialized views serve up-to-date results without themselves performing the incremental computation.
 The in-memory results are accessible to queries within the cluster, even for queries that do not use the index key(s).